 Since 1971, the Food and Agriculture Organization of the United Nations (FAO) has been partnering with the United Nations Volunteers (UNV) programme to combat food insecurity and global hunger.
-During 2012-2022, 202 UN Volunteers served with FAO, supporting the organization's mission to eliminate hunger, fight poverty, and ensure that global and national food and agriculture systems are environmentally sustainable.
+In 2025 alone, there are 82 UN Volunteers currently serving with FAO in 31 countries.
+These volunteers support the organization's mission to eliminate hunger, fight poverty, and ensure that global and national food and agriculture systems are environmentally sustainable.

 How does the recruitment of UN Volunteers add value to FAO?